amineziadi/Creepy-Scrapper/README.md

 This tool using some python libraries to run it you should install them
 1. pip install bs4
 2. pip install requests

-Now let's run it!
+.Now let's run it!
 How?
 1. python creepy-scrapper.py [-i ITEM] [-w WORD_LIST] [-o FILE_OUTPUT]
 2. Thats it enjoy ;)
 3. If you want to develop this tool please ask me first <3